podium-lib/podium-lib.github.io/docs/api/layout.md

 });
 ```

-### .render(httpIncoming, data)
+### .render(HttpIncoming, data)

-This method is intended to be used to implement support for multiple HTTP frameworks and it should not normally be
+This method is intended to be used to implement support for multiple HTTP
-necessary to use this method directly when creating a layout server.
+frameworks and it should not normally be necessary to use this method directly
+when creating a layout server.

 This method is used by `.podiumSend()` when using the [Express] HTTP framework.